 My 2005 Toyota Tacoma has been a great vehicle for Baja.

 Looking north from our camp.
-Percebu is in the distance, across the lagoon, which seperates the island from the rest of Baja.
+Percebu is in the distance, across the lagoon, which separates the island from the rest of Baja.

 Looking west across the lagoon from our camp on Shell Island.